ptchau2003/bastionhost_kops_jenkins/README.md

-# Establish Bastion Host with Ansible/Jenkins/kops and deploy K8S cluster from this node to AWS EC2
+# I. Establish Bastion Host with Ansible/Jenkins/kops and deploy K8S cluster from this node to AWS EC2
 ## The Bastion Host is an AWS EC2 node Ubuntu 18.6 includes:
 ### 1. Ansible
 ### 2. Jenkins with HTTPS configuration, HTTPS port 8443